ion2088/firedust-slack/README.md

 ## Features

 **Add To Channels:**
-Add the assistant to your channels and easily interact with it within a group just by mentioning it in a message.
-When added to a group, it learns the message history and can recall even very old messages if they are relevant to the query.
-All conversations are private to a specific channel.
+Invite the assistant to your channels and interact in a group by @mentioning it in messages.
+It learns the message history and can recall old messages if relevant.
+All conversations remain private to the specific channel.

 **Direct Messages:**
-Send the assistant a direct message in Slack to interact with it.
-All private conversations with users are kept confidential.
+Interact with the assistant via direct messages in Slack.
+These conversations are as well confidential.

 **Train On Your Data:**
-The assistant's memory can be enhanced with specialised data that it can recall, if relevant, to answer a specific query.
-For exmaples how to add your data to the assitant's memory see here:
+Enhance the assistant's memory with specialized data for more accurate responses.
+For examples on adding data to the assistant's memory, see here: [Firedust Examples](https://github.com/ion2088/firedust/tree/master/examples/assistant).

-## WIP

-- [ ] Add a license.
-- [ ] Fix the urls in examples.
-- [ ] Add commands support.